ArweaveTeam/SmartWeave/CREATE-PST.md

 ## Transferring tokens and viewing balances

-To transfer tokens to another address you can use the following command (please double check the wallet address before doing this):
+To transfer tokens to another address you can use the following command:

-`node smartweave-cli --key-file /path/to/keyfile.json --contract CONTRACTID --interact --input '{ "function": "transfer", "qty": 5.5, "target": "TARGETWALLET" }'`
+`node smartweave-cli --key-file /path/to/keyfile.json --contract CONTRACTID --interact --input '{ "function": "transfer", "qty": 500, "target": "TARGETWALLET" }'`

 To view the balance of a particular address/wallet, you can use the following command: